bangle-io/bangle-editor/_bangle-website/docs/getting-started.md

 ## The Bangle eco-system

-The BangleJS project is made up of smaller individual packages to fit a particular scoped need.
+The Bangle project is made up of smaller individual packages to fit a particular scoped need.
 You can find their documentation under the API section of the sidebar.
 Please keep the following things in mind when consuming any of the Bangle packages:

 - Only the packages with names starting `@bangle.dev/react-` require a React dependency.